The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

 -

-The aftertaste is clean.
+The aftertaste is clean

 -

-It becomes easier to drink.
+It becomes easier to drink

-Why Onsensui 99 Pairs Well with Hojicha
+Why Onsensui 99 is Compatible with Hojicha

 Its characteristics are: